Back to Blogs

 Next.js Server Action and Sendgrid

-So my goal was that I wanted to learn how to use Next.js server action while at the same time converting my contact page form into a server component.
-Turns out there were a few concepts that I needed to understand and learn.
+My goal was to learn how to implement Next.js Server Actions while converting my contact page into a server component.

 Blog Image